ECouzens/caffe/docs/intel_caffe_optimizations.rst

 ..
 Note::
    [Please confirm the instructions below are correct and complete.]

-To achieve the best performance with the Intel® Distribution for Caffe* on Intel processors please apply the following recommendations:
+To achieve the best performance with the Intel® distribution of Caffe* on Intel processors please apply the following recommendations:

 Hardware / BIOS configuration
 -----------------------------